brighams/typescript-tailwind-webpack-sauce/README.md

 Where XXXXXXX identifies the purpose of the file, such as: app-sauce-websockets.sh

-TODO: add flag to run buddy scripts for additional technology and support community given scripts.
+TODO: add a flag to run buddy scripts for additional technology and support community given scripts.